Naomi Nagy

 Reading and Participating:

 It's critical to read the assigned chapters and (occasional) articles before class.
-Bring notes, articles, and your questions/comments about them to class.
+You have distinct readings for lecture and for tutorial.
+Bring notes, readings, and your questions/comments about them to class.
 This way, you can contribute productively to discussion and ask questions in class about anything that is not clear.
 Part of your grade is based on participation.

 Participation includes asking and answering questions, making relevant observations and connections between course content and your life experiences.
 It's important to do this in class, to develop your ability to talk clearly about research, but you may also contribute through the Discussion Forum in Quercus.
 You'll receive a holistic grade that considers both the quantity and quality of your contributions to the course.

 • Required textbook for lectures: Meyerhoff, Miriam.
 2018.
-Introducing sociolinguisticsI.
+Introducing sociolinguistics.
 NY: Routledge.

 • Required textbook for tutorials: Meyerhoff, Miriam, Eric Schleef & Laurel MacKenzie.
 2015.
-IDoing sociolinguisticsI.
+Doing sociolinguistics.
 NY: Routledge

 • Additional required READINGS will be available via Quercus.
 You will be required to find some directly from the library.
 Other RESOURCES will also be in Quercus.